 The best results were achieved using four hidden neurons.
 The Bayesian regularization algorithm was used for the training of the network.
-With these settings, the input vectors and target vectors were randomly divided into training (207 samples) and test (90 samples) sets.
+With these settings, the input vectors and target vectors are randomly divided into training (207 samples) and test (90 samples) sets.

-The following regression plot displays the network outputs with respect to targets for training and test sets.
+The following regression plot display the network outputs with respect to targets for training and test sets.
 If $R^2 = 1$, this indicates that there is an exact linear relationship between outputs and targets.
 If R^2 is close to zero, then there is no linear relationship between the outputs and targets.
 The correlation coefficient (R-value) measures the correlation between outputs and targets.
-The correlation was considered excellent if R^2 was > 0.95, very good if R^2 was > 0.9 and < 0.95, good if R^2 was > 0.6 and < 0.8, and poor if R^2 was < 0.6.
+The correlation was considered excellent if R^2 was > 0.95, very good if

+R^2 was > 0.90 and < 0.95, good if R^2 was > 0.60 and < 0.80, and poor if R^2 was < 0.60.